Published July 15, 2011

 The current U.S. visit to Vietnam involves about 700 sailors and builds on the first postwar port call in 2003 made to the former Saigon, now called Ho Chi Minh City.
 Since then, military relations have continued to grow with high-level defense visits and exchanges.

-The two sides recently began working together to clean up dioxin contamination from the defoliant Agent Orange.
+The two sides recently began working together to clean up dioxin contamination left over from the defoliant Agent Orange.
 It was mixed and stored at the U.S. air base in Danang and remains one of the lasting legacies of the Vietnam War that killed some 58,000 Americans and an estimated 3 million Vietnamese.

 The war ended in 1975 when U.S.-backed South Vietnam fell to northern communist forces and the country was reunified.
 The U.S. and Vietnam shook hands in 1995 and established diplomatic relations, signing a landmark trade deal six years later.